carolinafishes/carolinafishes.github.io/_posts/fieldwork/2018-01-08-Patagonia.md

   <li><a href="{{ site.url }}/images/augusti08.jpg"><img  data-caption="Sunset as we leave South America" class="th" src="{{ site.url }}/images/augusti08_thumb.jpg"></a></li>
 </ul>

-I also assembled some photos and a quick video of photos & video I took.
+I also assembled some photos and made a quick video of photos & video I took.
 We didn't have a fitting soundtrack so I mixed together soundbites from everyones mp3s to create something for the background.
 <br>
 <br>
 <video id="player1" style="width:100%;height:100%;" width="640" height="360" controls="controls" >